-Did you know more than one-half of your home’s energy costs are associated to heating and cooling?
-That is the reason why it’s essential to have an energy-efficient HVAC system.
+Would you believe that more than one-half of your home’s energy costs are for your heating and cooling?
+That’s why it’s essential to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save users money and stimulate sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save homeowners money and stimulate sustainability.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of this writing, nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces